-A vacancy in the office of president, with fewer than six (6) months to serve in the term, shall be filled automatically through succession in the following order: Vice-President, Treasurer, Secretary.
-A vacancy in the office of president, with more than six (6) months to serve in the term shall be filled by the election by the Board of Directors of a past-president to fulfill the remainder of the term of president upon three-fourths (3/4) majority vote.
+A vacancy in the office of President, with fewer than six (6) months to serve in the term, shall be filled automatically through succession in the following order: Vice-President, Treasurer, and Secretary.
+A vacancy in the office of President, with more than six (6) months to serve in the term, shall be filled for the remainder of the term by a Director elected by the Board of Directors with at least three-fourths (3/4) majority vote.